divakarpatil51/parking-lot/README.md

 <b>Assumptions</b>:

-1. Single-threaded application.
-2. User parks in the allocated slot only.
+1. User parks in the allocated slot only.
-3. User does not lose his/her ticket.
+2. User does not lose his/her ticket.
-4. One hour charge will be added to the parking charge if time crosses the hour mark i.e if user parks for 3 hours and 10 minutes he/she will be charged for 4 hours.
+3. One hour charge will be added to the parking charge if time crosses the hour mark i.e if user parks for 3 hours and 10 minutes he/she will be charged for 4 hours.

+<b>Steps to run application:</b>

+1.  mvn clean install
+2.  java -jar target/AutomatedParkingTicketingSystem-0.0.1-SNAPSHOT.jar complete-path-to-file